bpat714/msa-devops-2020-07/README.md

 # msa-devops-2020-07

-React Web App for browsing NASA images and videos.
+React Web App for browsing Astronomy Picture of the Day

 ## Getting started